josephpconley/josephpconley.github.io/da-aws.md

 title: Books
 ---

-# Data Analytics on AWS - Coming March 2024
+# Data Analytics on AWS - Coming April 2024

 This book will help recent graduates and business professionals understand the fundamentals of data analytics and different types of data analysis – descriptive, diagnostic, predictive, and prescriptive.